DdLgc/DdLgc/README.md

 - 👋 Hi, I’m @DdLgc
 - 👀 I’m interested in chess,computer
-- 🌱 I’m currently learning dev full stack jo on Studi platform
+- 🌱 I’m currently learning dev full stack job on Studi platform
 - 💞️ I’m looking to collaborate on ... good question
 - 📫 How to reach me ...